MachinisteWeb/node-atlas/README.en.md

 </html>
 ```

 The goal of `engine`, it is to not use the NodeAtlas Template Engine but use it from Express.
-Because Express need a `response` object to render view, it is not possible to use this feature with the `NA.view` function from NodeAtlas API. `NA.view` only support, EJS, Pug and NodeAtlas syntaxe.
+Because Express need a `response` object to render view, it is not possible to use this feature with the `NA.view` function from NodeAtlas API. `NA.view` only support, EJS, Pug and NodeAtlas syntaxes.

 #### Differences between `engine`, `templateEngineDelimiter` and `pug` ####